FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/README.md

 <img src="https://github.com/FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/blob/main/other/guided-back-view.png?raw=true" width="50%" height="50%">
       *Guided back view of the robot, the gears are right behind the "drive motor" area".
--# disclaimer!
-The robot may look different but the rear part works just about the same, if any changes are done with the back part this section will be updated.
+ <Small>disclaimer!
+The robot may look different but the rear part works just about the same, if any changes are done with the back part this section will be updated.</Small>

 ## Power management and Censors ⚡